Setting Up Advance Directives

 An advance directive explains your wishes in the event that you can no longer make decisions yourself due to incapacity or illness.
 Similar to a medical power of attorney or a living will, advance directives are designed to give guidance to medical professionals if the patient should happen to slip into a condition of incapacity without the likelihood of complete recovery.

-Using Advance Directives
+Using an Advance Healthcare Directive

 Because of the ever increasing sophistication of technology and aggressive medical intervention, many individuals are living through illnesses that were once terminal.
 The issue is that many of these individuals are medically maintained in very frail condition and can only be kept alive via medical assistance.
 Many of these individuals experience constant pain and must be kept medicated, which takes a toll physically and mentally on the patient as well as their families.